mhmdsabry/baby_mamba/README.md

 $$

-For discret modalities like texts and genomics, A and B will be discretised by a timestep ∆.
+For discrete modalities such as texts and genomics, A and B will be discretised by a timestep ∆.

+Mamba proposed computing an input-dependent version of the preceding equations by making ∆, B, and C functions of the input.
+This ensures a selection mechanism over the input, similar to the attention mechanism in transformers.

 **Interpretation of ∆:**
 - *Function:* ∆ controls the balance between focusing on or ignoring the current input $(x_t)$.